WHA Docs

 • Configuration is entirely environment-driven via wp-config.custom.php.
 No hardcoded values.

-• Custom yax-* plugins fill gaps WordPress doesn't cover natively.
+• Custom plugins (the yax-* framework) fill gaps WordPress doesn't cover natively.
 See Plugin System.

 See Hosting > Environment Variables for the full variable reference.